MerginMaps/docs/src/gis/features.md

 #### Image

-Sample map tip content that will cause an image to be show specified by file path in field "image_1" (containing path relative to the project directory):
+Sample map tip content that will cause an image to be show specified by file path in field "image_1" (containing path relative to the project folder):

 ```
 # image